 Our city’s Mexican cuisine is immensely hyped and deservedly so.
-But with every great taco, there’s an overpriced poser next door just looking to cash in on your dinner plans.
-For every glorious wet burrito, there’s a really sad, dry one waiting for your drunk ass down the block.
+But for every great taco, there’s an overpriced poser next door just looking to cash in on your dinner plans.
+For every glorious burrito, there’s a really sad one waiting for your drunk ass down the block.
 It’s a game we all have to play and we don’t always come out winning.

-For any restaurant whose website domain is ilovemole.com, we’d probably encourage the mole as a jumping off point in the ordering process.
-Rojo, negro, verde, Amarillo - it's all fantastic.
-But to top it all off, the atmosphere rivals that of any in the city.
+When you walk into its gigantic, buzzing dining room, you’ll wonder why it took you so long to get here.
+The atmosphere rivals that of any in the city.
 A live mariachi band sings to you on stage as you triumphantly order another round of those famous mezcal margaritas, made with one of the 65 mezcals they have on hand.

 Guelaguetza is special and deserves to be treated as such.
 So next time you’re driving home on Olympic, keep going.
-And going.
-And going.
 Destination Oaxaca will be on your right.

 The menu tells you its “an absolute must-have” and YOU BETTER BELIEVE THEM.
 Rich and savory, it’s the perfect blend of Mexican spice and that famous Oaxacan chocolate.